whizbangsystems/forma-app/data/README.md

 ![](http://i.imgur.com/ry778.png)

+All of this is automated in the `gtiffer.py` script.

+## Converting CSV into multi-band GeoTIFF ##

-Next you have to warp them via `gdalwarp` like this:
+First you have to warp GeoTIFFs created above via `gdalwarp` like this:

 ```shell
 gdalwarp IDN_riau_201108-prob201108.tiff IDN_riau_201108-prob201108-warp.tiff